haje61/Tk-CodeText/README.md

 with version 0.3.4 and earlier.

-It uses **Syntax::Kamelon** for syntax highlighting, code folding and syntax sensitive commenting and unmommenting, both single line and multiple line.
+It uses **Syntax::Kamelon** for syntax highlighting, code folding and syntax sensitive commenting.

 Features:

   * line numbers
   * code folding
   * status bar with document info and tools for setting tab size, indent style and syntax
-  * advanced word based undo/redo stack that keeps track of the last saving point and selections
+  * advanced word based undo stack that keeps track of the last saving point and selections
   * syntax highlighting in many languages and formats.
   * commenting and uncommenting blocks and lines
   * indenting and unindenting blocks and lines